9 Ways To Get Mental Health Help For Veterans In Houston

 - Military Caregivers Empowerment and Professional Development Program – This program supports those in the military with families that they are caring for.
 Services like counseling, peer-to-peer mentors, retreats, and career advice are offered in this program.

 - Entrepreneurship Program – This program helps Houston veterans with an introduction to entrepreneurship, business planning, marketing ideas, accounting, and financing and connects you to business resources in the area.

 For more information, visit Worklife Institute at 1900 Saint James Place, Suite 880, Houston, TX 77056, or call them at 713.266.2456 or 713.963.9456.

 9.)
 Wounded Warrior Project

 This program provides mental health services to Houston veterans who incur physical or mental injuries while serving in the military on or after September 11th.

 Below are some of the mental wellness services that the Wounded Warrior Project offers:

-- Combat Recovery Program – This program offers education resources as well as outdoor workshops to help you start your road to recovery from conditions like PTSD or TBI.
-The Project Odyssey program sends all male, female or couples on retreats where you participate in outdoor activities like hiking, rock climbing, scavenger hunts and more.
+- Combat Recovery Program – This program offers educational resources as well as outdoor workshops to help you start your road to recovery from conditions like PTSD or TBI.
+The Project Odyssey program sends all male, female, or couples on retreats where you participate in outdoor activities like hiking, rock climbing, scavenger hunts, and more.

 3 Additional Ways To Find Mental Health Help For Veterans In Houston

-The mental health resources above should be your first priority, because each caters to specifically to veterans.
+The mental health resources above should be your first priority because each caters specifically to veterans.
 That being said, if you cannot find help with the agencies listed above here are two alternatives for you: